 Nail abnormalities are associated with psoriasis but not with eczema.
 This fact makes this symptom key in being able to tell the two conditions apart.
 Both the toenails and fingernails can be affected by psoriasis, becoming pitted, ridged, or thickened.
 Nails may also become discolored and may sometimes even separate from the nail bed or crumble.

 The diseases associated with either psoriasis or eczema are another distinguishing factor.
 Psoriasis can be accompanied by arthritis and joint pain or swelling.
 Psoriasis can also be associated with liver dysfunction, as either a cause or effect of psoriasis.
-On the other hand, eczema is linked to asthma and hay fever.
+On the other hand, eczema is more closely linked to asthma, hay fever, and other allergic conditions like dermatitis.
 The presence of these associated diseases may help point to which skin condition is present if the presentation of symptoms themselves makes it hard to tell whether psoriasis or eczema is at play.

 Interestingly, however, psoriasis and eczema may share some of the same underlying causes and triggers.
 Furthermore, many of the same products and methods used to manage both psoriasis and eczema are the same.
-Tune in next month when we explore these aspects of the overlapping and unique characteristics of psoriasis and eczema.
+Tune in next month when we explore the similarities between psoriasis and eczema.